arbor-sim/arbor/doc/co_mechanisms.rst

 Mechanisms describe biophysical processes such as ion channels and synapses.
-Mechanisms are assigned to regions and locations on a cell morphology through a process that called :ref:`decoration <cablecell-decoration>`.
+Mechanisms are assigned to regions and locations on a cell morphology through a process that is called :ref:`decoration <cablecell-decoration>`.
 Mechanisms are described using a dialect of the :ref:`NMODL <nmodl>` domain specific language that is similarly used in `NEURON <https://neuron.yale.edu/neuron/>`_.